-Studying Entrepreneurship in a Social Science PhD
+Entrepreneurship Research in Social Science PhDs

 I put together some thoughts for people who 1) are considering starting or recently started a social science PhD and 2) are interested in entrepreneurship.
 I write about: why do it, what it is, topics, methods, coursework, conferences, and the aftermath.
 What I write here is essentially what I wish I knew when I started my PhD.
 Naturally, this is just my view, and it’ s always best to get advice from different people.
 This post was published on April 25th 2020, and is going through numerous iterations.
 If you have any feedback, I‘d love to hear from you at andreacontigiani2019@gmail.com.